hyperdimensionalcomputingai/self-optimizing-agents/TIPS.md

 # Tips to get started

 If all these tools are new to you, it can seem a little daunting to get started.
-Below, we suggest an entry point into what looks like a relatively complex code base at first glance -- the best way to get started is to begin experimenting!
+Below, we suggest an entry point into what looks like a relatively complex codebase at first glance -- the best way to get started is to begin experimenting!

 ## BAML for structured data extraction
 - Start with an empty repo, install uv and run  `uv init` to initialize the virtual environment with BAML, Kuzu and LanceDB (run `uv sync`)
 - Begin with a simple BAML schema and prompt and *immediately* test it on a few input samples.
-The intial BAML schema can/will be basic, so you can get a feel for the LLM's behaviour
+The initial BAML schema can/will be basic, so you can get a feel for the LLM's behavior
 - Iteratively improve on the BAML schema and prompt until you are satisfied with the results.
-Add assertions to the BAML tests to ensure that multiple  LLMs are tested and the promps translate reasonably well across them.
+Add assertions to the BAML tests to ensure that multiple LLMs are tested and the prompts translate reasonably well across them.
 - Once you are satisfied, import the BAML client code into Python and apply it on around 10 records.
 - Export the BAML output into a JSON file (do this for 10 records or so)